What Causes Pinholes in Pottery Glaze and How To Prevent Them

 The Glaze Is Too Thin

-If you add only one layer of thin Glaze, it won’t be able to cover the surface properly.
+If you add only one thin layer of Glaze, it won’t cover the surface properly.
 Increasing the glaze thickness or adding another layer of Glaze will help you reduce the number of pinholes.

-The Glaze must be thick enough so that it is stable and doesn’t run down the surface.
+The Glaze must be thick enough to be stable and not run down the surface.
 Keep in mind that if the Glaze doesn’t bond well with the surface, it will lead to crazing.

 How To Prevent

 To make sure thin Glaze doesn’t lead to pinholes and other problems (like crawling), you will need to control the amount of water in your glaze material.
-This will ensure that it’s dense enough to stick to the surface and thin enough to run in a homogeneous flow and minimize airspace.
+This will ensure it’s dense enough to stick to the surface and thin enough to flow uniformly and minimize airspace.

 Keep in mind that the water you use should be distilled and dust-free to avoid making pinholes while the Glaze dries.
 If the Glaze is contaminated, you may experience sparse and few pinholes.
 You can check by running the Glaze through a fine screen.